Not what you want?

 Start your custom “Air” project by clicking the button next to your favorite “Air” title below...

-This means air or atmosphere in Chinese, Japanese Kanji, and old Korean Hanja.
-This is an unusual title for an Asian calligraphy wall scroll, but a lot of our western customers have requested it.
+空氣 means air or atmosphere in Chinese, Japanese Kanji, and old Korean Hanja. 空氣 is an unusual title for an Asian calligraphy wall scroll but a lot of our western customers have requested it.

-While the version shown to the left is commonly used in Chinese and Korean Hanja (and ancient Japanese Kanji), please note that the second character is written with slightly fewer strokes in modern Japanese.
+While 空氣 is common in Chinese and Korean Hanja (and ancient Japanese Kanji); please note that in modern Japanese, the second character is written as 気, with slightly fewer strokes.
 If you want the modern Japanese version, please click on the character to the right.
-Both styles would be understood by native Chinese, Japanese, and many (but not all) Korean people.
-You should choose character based on the intended audience for your calligraphy artwork.
+Both versions are understood by native Chinese, Japanese, and many (but not all) Korean people.
+You should choose the appropriate version based on the intended audience for your calligraphy artwork.